You’ve probably heard the numbers on Americans’ vacation habits. They’re not pretty.

 An organization that actively encourages its employees to maximize their PTO use with no strings attached is showing its dedication to its employees’ need to recharge and rejuvenate.

-There is all kinds of research supporting the connection between vacations and positive mental-health outcomes.
+There are all kinds of research supporting the connection between vacations and positive mental-health outcomes.
 With mental health becoming a focus of concern in so many ways, there may never be a better time to focus on that yourself.

 Also read: Travel and Our Health -- The Surprising Connection